Apotheon - Initial Impressions

 That same level design creates some fundamental problems I have with Apotheon, however.
 For one thing, the movement of your character in this environment is not ideal.
 The character can run and gain some speed as he moves through the levels, but if there is an upward slope or some sort of invisible barrier, he slows down to a stroll through molasses, which always bums me out.
 Once I hit that fast-paced stride, I just want to keep moving with that speed through the level.

-I realize that this is more of a preference thing, because it isn't like Metroid or Castlevania made the players capable of running through levels at super-speed all the time.
+I realize that this is more of a preference thing because it isn't like Metroid or Castlevania made the players capable of running through levels at super-speed all the time.
 However, the levels of Castlevania and Metroidtended to be a lot more confined.
-The big open nature of Apotheon's levels make getting around feel like a bit of a hassle.
+The big open nature of Apotheon's levels makes getting around feel like a bit of a hassle.
 This is especially true for moments when you need to ascend the environment vertically.
 The pace just slows down immensely.

 Come on!
 Go faster!!!!